Phlomis x ‘Edward Bowles’

 Phlomis fruticosa x Phlomis russeliana

-Phlomis fruticosa L. is the correct and accepted scientific name for one possible parent of Phlomis ‘Edward Bowles’.
+Phlomis fruticosa L. is the accepted scientific name for one possible parent of Phlomis ‘Edward Bowles’.
 The genus AND species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
-This species has the common name Jerusalem Sage.

-Phlomis russeliana (Sims) Lag. ex Benth. is the correct and accepted scientific name for the other possible parent.
+Phlomis russeliana (Sims) Lag. ex Benth. is the accepted scientific name for the other possible parent.
 It was named as such by Mariano Lagasca y Segura and George Bentham in Labiatarum Genera et Species in 1834.
 It was first named Phlomis lunariifolia var. russeliana by John Sims in Botanical Magazine in 1825.
 This species is commonly known as the Turkish Sage.

 I bought my Phlomis ‘Edward Bowles’ from an Ebay seller (along with several other plants) in the spring of 2013.
 Dad said I could do what I wanted on the farm but I am not sure if he quite understood what he was saying.
 One of the first beds I dug was along the south side of the house.
 I amended the soil with the “Good Stuff” which was composted cow manure and hay from where the cows were fed over the winter the previous year (s).
 I had no experience with any species of Phlomis before, so I was looking forward to growing this plant.